shafihuzaib/DevNetTrainingAssignments/README.md

 5. Create another script to parse data in dnac_devices.json
 6. For each device, show the following: id, type, family, softwareType, managementIpAddress
+7. Capture a screenshot of the output
+8. Push changes to your fork

+Notes:
+1. Each script should have it's own commit.
+There can be more than two commits.
+2. Create a branch named assignment1 to solve this problem and push commits to it.